Restless Multi-Armed Bandits under Exogenous Global Markov Process: The Learning under Exogenous Markov Process (LEMP) Algorithm

-Using $\{\hat{D}_s^i(t)\}$, which are updated dynamically during time and controlled by the corresponding estimators, we can design an adaptive arm selection for sampling arm $i$ at state $s$ that will converge to its exploration rate, required for efficient learning, as time increases.
-Whether we succeed to obtain a logarithmic regret order depends on how fast $\hat{D}_s^i(t)$ converges to a value which is no smaller than $\overline{D}_s^i$ (so that we take at least $\overline{D}_s^i$ samples from bad arms in most of the times).
+Using $\{\hat{D}_s^i(t)\}$, which are updated dynamically over time and controlled by the corresponding estimators, we can design an adaptive arm selection for sampling arm $i$ at state $s$ that will converge to its exploration rate required for efficient learning, as time increases.
+That is, the LEMP algorithm generates adaptive sizes of exploration phases, designed to explore each arm in each global state with the appropriate number of samples.
+Thus, LEMP avoids oversampling bad arms, and at the same time identifies the best arms with sufficiently high probability.
+Whether we succeed to obtain a logarithmic regret order depends on how fast $\hat{D}_s^i(t)$ converges to a value that is no smaller than $\overline{D}_s^i$ (so that we take at least $\overline{D}_s^i$ samples from bad arms in most of the times).